-(b) Article 6 of the Freedom of Information Act states that the requested information should be made available within 2 weeks, allowing for a delay of another two weeks, and providing the reasons for the delay.
+(b) Article 6 of the Freedom of Information Act states that the requested information should be made available within 2 weeks, allowing for a delay of another four weeks, and providing the reasons for the delay.

 (c) The provisions for refusing requests for environmental information are laid out in articles 10 and 11 of the Freedom of Information Act.
-The Archive Act 1995 contains similar provisions: article 14 states the principle that anyone is entitled to access documents which are held in archives; article 15a specifies the exceptions that may apply when requests relate to environmental information.
+The Archive Act 1995 contains similar provisions: article 14 states the principle that anyone is entitled to access documents which are held in archives; article 15a of the Archive Act 1995 specifies the exceptions that may apply when requests relate to environmental information.

 (d) Where a public authority does not hold the information requested, the General Administrative Law Act, article 2, paragraph 3, requires the public authority to inform the applicant of the public authority to which it believes it is possible to apply for the information requested.
 It may also transfer the request to that authority and inform the applicant accordingly.